phpaivamotta/thermodynamic-interpolator-app/README.md

 Well, I took thermodynamics for one of my college classes and MOST of our time during homework was spent interpolating the damn values!
 After you found the values, it was just plug and chug, but it was hell finding the values in the first place!

-This frustrated me to such an extent that I spent a good chunk of my summer copying and pasting the values from my thermodynamics book and building this app so that my colleagues and I would never have to go through this again.
+This frustrated me to such an extent that I spent a good chunk of my break copying and pasting the values from my thermodynamics book and building this app so that my colleagues and I would never have to go through this again.

 Finally, I got it done.
 Drum roll... :drum::drum::drum:Tada!